Unauthorized Practice & Misuse of Title

 - Misusing reserved titles or other names, titles, descriptions or abbreviations that express or imply that they are registrants, are associated with Engineers and Geoscientists BC, or are entitled to practice the professions of engineering or geoscience in British Columbia.

-Individuals can read about how to apply for registration under the Registration menu.
+Individuals can read about applying for registration under the How to Apply menu.

-Corporations and Partnerships can read about how to obtain a Permit to Practice under the Practice Resources section of the website.
+Corporations and Partnerships can read about how to obtain a Permit to Practice under the How to Apply section of the website.

 View Unauthorized Practice or Title Notices